ain/smartbanner.js/README.md

 smartbanner.publish();
 ```

-You can also force smartbanner to parse again your meta tags:
+You can also force smartbanner to parse again your meta tags in case there has been a change, e.g. in SPA:

 ```js
 smartbanner.parseMeta();